rimsha-shoukat/shoppey-E-commerce-app/README.md

 - **User  Authentication**: Secure user registration and login functionality, allowing users to manage their accounts and view order history.
 - **Responsive Design**: Fully responsive layout that works seamlessly on both desktop and mobile devices.
 - **Search and Filter**: Users can quickly find products using search functionality and filter options based on categories, price range, and ratings.
-- **Checkout Process**: A streamlined checkout process that guides users through payment and shipping options.

 ## Technologies Used